top of page

 Why do designers use a design system?

-There are several reasons why product teams should use design systems:
+There are several reasons why product teams and designers should use design systems.

 Design systems become a single source of truth for all designers involved in the product design process.
 Whenever designers need to create a new design or modify an existing one, they rely on the design system to get all the required information.
 Having a single source of truth is especially important on large-scale projects when multiple designers or design teams work together to create a product.